hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/finish.md

 # Conclusion #

 Kubectl offers a helpful plugin feature to extend Kubernetes.
 The [Community supported plugins](https://github.com/kubernetes-sigs/krew-index/) are quite helpful.
-But sometimes, what the community offers is not what you you need.
+But sometimes, what the community offers is not what you need.
 Fortunately, you can code you own plugin to solve specific problems related to your domain.
 If you do create a plugin that can help others, consider adding it to the public community of kubectl plugins.

 ## Lessons Learned ##